briandoyle81/warpflow-contracts/README.md

 TODO:

-CRITICAL: Creating preset maps need to create scoring and blocking at the same time Allow third party map creation for 50+ flow and allow payments to map creators (probably as voluntary tips).
+Allow third party map creation for 50+ flow and allow payments to map creators (probably as voluntary tips).
 DONT GENERATE UTC HERE - EXPLOITABLE
 Pay UTC to winner of games
 Add property of unsellable to NFTs as a trait and add that to image.